Exhibitions, installations, miscellaneous musical instruments, publications and quirky sports.

 The 2007 exhibition, "Evolution of the Ukulele," held at the previous, San Francisco Museum of Craft and Folk Art, featured a historical overview of the ukulele and showcased both traditional and avant garde work from around the world.
 Many Pohaku instruments were featured by curator, Stephen Becker.
 The exhibit was accompanied by a day long ukulele concert held within the adjacent Yerba Buena Gardens, featuring a host of uke-centric performers, including Jake Shimabukuro.

 Peter Hurney had the honor of providing some art handling and installation work for the artists, Christo and Jeanne-Claude in the United States.
-The historic exhibit traveled internationally and was a large-scale, landscape altering, public art project that lasted for years.
+The historic exhibit was a large-scale, landscape altering, public art project.

-"There is only one rule in tightrope walking- which makes it very enjoyable." -Peter Hurney
+"There is only one rule in tightrope walking- which makes it very enjoyable.
+Don't fall." -Peter Hurney

 "If fencing is good enough for Morticia and Gomez Addams, then it’s good enough for us." -Peter Hurney